FranciscoGutierrez/MeteorDocker/README.md

 # MeteorDocker
-Scripts for deploying meteor with one command
+Scripts for deploying meteor to docker instance with one command.

-# scripts
-A lot of useful scripts

-# METEOR DEPLOYMENTS USING DOCKER
-## DEPLOYMENT

 ### STAND ALONE
 * To deploy to staging from the root of the app `bash path/to/deployitremote.sh`.
 It is critical that you invoke the script from the root folder of your app.